Frontiers of chaotic advection: Chaotic advection plus: Some illustrative applications

-The pathway to creative application lies in understanding the interaction of the kinematic template with these other, multiple application-dependent physical forces because the additional physics works through --- and its interactions are mediated by --- the advection.
+The pathway to creative application lies in understanding the interaction of the kinematic template with these other, multiple application-dependent physical forces.
 However, little systematic knowledge exists on the question of how non-passive phenomena interact with the kinematic template to change the organization of their own flow and transport properties.
-For instance, transport of non-passive particles (e.g., solid particles, liquid droplets, biological cells, small self-propelling organisms) or of materials that can diffuse (e.g., heat, chemical species) plays an essential role in many industrial, geophysical, and biological applications.
-A new phenomenon brought about by the interaction of the chaotic flow template and these particular physical forces is that the additional physics results in an expanded dynamical system (with the particles or scalars) that is no longer conservative and is instead dissipative (in the dynamical-systems sense of a contracting phase space, not of fluid energy dissipation).
-This leads to attractors/repellors in particulate systems \cite{Babiano2000,Cartwright2002,Torney2007,Metcalfe_beyond_2012} and strange eigenmodes with diffusive scalar fields \cite{liu2004,Lester08a,Lester_RPM_2009,Lester10}.
+For instance, transport of elements that are not passive scalars (e.g., solid particles, liquid droplets, biological cells, small self-propelling organisms) or of materials that can react and diffuse (e.g., heat, chemical species) plays an essential role in many industrial, geophysical, and biological applications.
+The interaction of the chaotic flow template and these particular physical forces results in an expanded dynamical system with the particles or scalars that is no longer conservative and is instead dissipative (in the dynamical-systems sense of a contracting phase space, not of fluid energy dissipation).
+This leads to attractors and repellors in particulate systems \cite{Babiano2000,Cartwright2002,Torney2007,Metcalfe_beyond_2012} and strange eigenmodes with diffusive scalar fields \cite{Pierrehumbert1994,liu2004,Lester08a,Lester_RPM_2009, Lester_RPM_2010}.
 The kinematic template can be identical in all these cases, but as the additional physics works through and interactions are mediated by the advection, the transport properties of the expanded systems can be quite different.

-Example applications occur in every domain in which fluid motion exists; Fig.~\ref{fig:applications_template} shows schematically some selected applications where mediation of physical forces by the kinematic template is essential.
-This Section can only give a flavor of the full range of applications possible with chaotic advection.
+Examples occur in every domain in which fluid motion exists; Fig.~\ref{fig:applications_template} shows schematically some selected applications where mediation of physical forces by the kinematic template is essential.
+This section can only give a flavor of the full range of applications possible with chaotic advection; below we have chosen some that we find particularly interesting.